kmlawson/skills-in-transnational-history/seminars.md

 **Reading Selection for Presentations on Historical GIS Scholarship:**

-*For the coming weeks, choose two of the following chapters for the weeks of your presentations plus one for an additional handout.
+*For the coming weeks, choose one of the following chapters for the week of your presentation with a handout plus two for just a handout.
 Please skim 3-5 other chapters of interest over the next few weeks for inspiration for your map project.*

 *See the preparation section above for presentation info.*